-If you do not prefer to incorporate references on your resume, you can just write "Available on request."
+If you do not prefer to incorporate references on your resume, you can write "Available on request."
 This will enable you to inform your referees before someone tries to contact them.

-6. What Not to Include in a Resume?
+6. What Not To Include in a Resume?

-Sometimes, you need to learn about what not to include in your resume so that you can leave out all the irrelevant information and ensure your resume is more professional and focused.
+Sometimes, you need to learn what not to include in your resume to leave out all the irrelevant information and ensure your resume is more professional and focused.